 – A picture picB in the current layer in an access unit containing a region-wise packing SEI message that is applicable to the current layer is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.

+If a frame packing arrangement SEI message with frame_packing_arrangement_cancel_flag equal to 0, frame_packing_arrangement_type equal to 3, 4, or 5, and quincunx_sampling_flag equal to 0 is not present that applies to the current picture, the variables StereoFlag, TopBottomFlag, SideBySideFlag, and TempInterleavingFlag are all set equal to 0, the variables HorDiv1 and VerDiv1 are both set equal to 1.
+Otherwise the following applies:

+– StereoFlag is equal to 1.